dylansheffer/Whos-That-Pokemon/README.md

 - [Node](https://nodejs.org/en/download/)
 - [Docker](https://www.docker.com/get-started)

-### Install Steps
+### Development Install Steps

 1. Clone Repo
-2. Navigate into the `back-end` folder in your terminal
-3. Create a `.env` file in the root of `back-end` and add the contents below
+2. Create a `.env` file in the root of the directory and add the contents below
-4. Start the Docker container by running `docker-compose up -d`
+3. Start the Docker container by running `docker-compose up -d --build`
-   - This will create containers for PostgreSQL, PostGraphile, and Adminer.
-It will also seed the database with the data it needs to run.
-5. Navigate to the `front-end` folder in your terminal
-6. Run `npm install` to download the javascript dependencies
-7. Run `npm start` to start the React App
-8. Navigate to `localhost:3000` to play the game!
+4. Navigate to `localhost` to play the game!

+### Production Build Steps

+1. Run `docker-compose down -v` to bring down the development containers (if they're running)
+2. Start the Docker container by running `docker-compose -f docker-compose.prod.yml up --build -d`
+3. The game is running at `localhost`

 #### `.env` File Contents